getsentry/sentry-kotlin-multiplatform/sentry-samples/README.md

 - Sample 3: Android with Jetpack Compose, iOS with SwiftUI and MVVM and Dependency Injection with [Koin](https://insert-koin.io/)

 ## Getting Started
 > All samples are configured as sub-projects.
-You need to open the root project in Android Studio and sync the gradle files.
+Open the root project in Android Studio and sync the gradle files.

 ### Requirements
 - Xcode (for iOS)